pinterest/ktlint/documentation/snapshot/docs/rules/standard.md

 Rule id: `standard:ktlint-suppression`

 !!! note
-    This rule can not be disabled in the `.editorconfig`.
+    This rule cannot be suppressed via `@Suppress` or be disabled in the `.editorconfig`.

 ## Max line length